nmtun/AGLAIDA_Company/README.md

 # Website Source Code for Smart Home Development Project in Vietnam - Subject of Innovation Startup at HUST

-### Project Structure:
-- **Backend**: Developed using Node.js and Express for creating robust and scalable server-side applications.
-- **Frontend**: Built with React.js for a dynamic and responsive user interface.
-- **Database**: Utilizes MongoDB for storing and managing data efficiently.
-- **Mobile App**: Developed using React Native to provide a seamless experience across Android and iOS devices.

 ### Getting Started:
 1. Clone the repository: `git clone https://github.com/nmtun/AGLAIDA_Company.git`
 2. Install dependencies: `npm install`